* Government supporters plan rally for Sunday

 The protesters are seeking to unseat Yingluck and stamp out what they see as the malign influence of her brother, Thaksin Shinawatra, a self-exiled former premier regarded by many as the real power behind the government.

-About 500 protesters gathered outside the Bangkok offices of SC Asset Corp, a property developer controlled by the Shinawatra family, waving Thai flags and blowing whistles.
+Around 500 protesters gathered outside the north Bangkok offices of SC Asset Corp, a property developer controlled by the Shinawatra family, waving Thai flags and blowing whistles.

-"We will hamper all Shinawatra businesses," protest leader Suthep Thaugsuban told supporters at a rally on Wednesday night.
-"If you love your country, stop using Shinawatra products and do everything you can so that their business fails."
+“We will hamper all Shinawatra businesses,” protest leader Suthep Thaugsuban told supporters at a Wednesday night rally.
+“If you love your country, stop using Shinawatra products and do everything you can so that their business fails.”

 Yingluck was executive chairwoman of the company before being swept to power in a landslide election victory in 2011.

-Yingluck has headed a caretaker government with limited spending powers since calling a snap election in December.
+Problems continue to mount for Yingluck, who has headed a caretaker government with limited spending powers since calling a snap election in December.
 Voting on Feb.
-2 was disrupted by her opponents, and it could be months before a new government can be installed.
+2 was disrupted, and it could be months before a new government can be installed.

 An anti-corruption agency this week filed charges against her over a soured rice subsidy scheme that has stoked middle-class anger and left hundreds of thousands of farmers, her natural backers, unpaid.

-More than 1,000 farmers, many riding in farm trucks, were travelling in convoy towards Bangkok from the rice-growing central plains and were due to reach the city overnight or on Friday.
+More than 1,000 farmers, many riding in farm trucks, were travelling in convoy towards Bangkok from the central plains, the main rice-growing area, on Thursday.

-Chada Thaiseth, a former member of parliament, said he would lead farmers on Friday to Bangkok's Suvarnabhumi Airport, blockaded for eight days by royalist, anti-Thaksin "yellow shirts" in 2008.
+Chada Thaiseth, a former member of parliament, said he would lead farmers to Bangkok’s Suvarnabhumi Airport.

 “We are not sure where we will set up camp, but we will not leave the capital until we are paid for every grain of rice sold,” Chada told Reuters.

-Yingluck's "red shirt" supporters plan a rally in Nakhon Ratchasima, northeast of the capital, on Sunday, when they will decide what to do next.
+Yingluck’s “red shirt” supporters plan a rally in Korat, northeast of the capital, on Sunday, when they will decide what to do next.

 “We are not saying that we want to come out and fight, but it seems that Suthep is challenging us red shirts to come out and face off,” spokesman Thanawut Wichaidit said.

-"Let them come," Suthep said in a midday speech to protesters in Bangkok.
-"Do they dare?"
+“Let them come,” Suthep said in a midday speech to protesters at a rally site near Bangkok’s central oasis of Lumpini Park.
+“Do they dare?”

-The protests are the biggest since deadly political unrest in 2010, when Thaksin's red shirt supporters paralysed Bangkok in an attempt to remove a government led by the Democrat Party, now the opposition.
+The protests are the biggest since deadly political unrest in 2010, when the red shirts paralysed Bangkok in an attempt to remove a government led by the Democrat Party, now the opposition.

 More than 90 people were killed and 2,000 wounded when Suthep, at the time a deputy prime minister, sent in troops.